Use the chart below for another option to determine what outrigger paddle length might be best for you.

 KIALOA's Hybrid outrigger paddles are constructed of a carbon blade, a triple laminated wood shaft, and a hand shaped wood t-top all of which conform to OHCRA race rules.
 Hybrid outrigger paddles tend to be the most popular in the racing scene.
 Whether it is the natural shock absorbing qualities of the wood shaft, or the slightly heavier weight, which makes control of the paddle easier in the wind and surf, the vast majority of hardcore paddlers choose Hybrid outrigger paddles.

-Paea: The Paea Hybrid is a stiff large surface area blade designed for the OC6.
+Paea: The Paea Hybrid Doublebend is a stiff large blade with a 16 degree bend and was designed for the OC-6.
 This is the paddle of choice for Lanikai Canoe Club, the first Hawaiian club crew to cross the line in the 2017 and 2018 Moloka'i Hoe.

-Nehu: This hybrid has a thin blade with a slight hook at the tip for a clean entry and very strong catch.
-Ideal for 6 man and regatta paddling for both men and women.
-This paddle is available in single bend and double bend.
+Nehu: The Nehu Hybrid Doublebend has a thin blade with a slight hook at the tip for a clean entry and very strong catch.
+Ideal for O-6 and OC-1 paddling.

-Mekana: A women's specific paddle available in a 10 degree single bend or 16.5 degree sweeping double bend.
+Mekana: A women's specific paddle available in a 16.5 degree sweeping double bend.
 The Mekana has a slimmer and lighter oval shaft and a blade with a smaller surface area.
 Perfect for women in both OC-6 and OC-1.

 The word composites is defined as such: A composite material (also called a composition material or shortened to composite, which is the common name) is a material made from two or more constituent materials with significantly different physical or chemical properties that, when combined, produce a material with characteristics different from the individual.
 The most common types of composites used in KIALOA composite paddles are Carbon Fiber, Fiberglass, and Fibrelite.

-Kaho'olawe Adjustable: A bomb proof adjustable paddle constructed out of Fibrelite and Fiberglass is perfect for clubs.
+Kaho'olawe Adjustable: This bomb proof adjustable outrigger paddle with a Fibrelite fiberglass blade and a fiberglass shaft is perfect for clubs.
 Its adjustability means you always have the right size for your paddlers.
 It is also a great tool when trying to size a paddler when they are ready to purchase their own.
 There is also a fixed version that is our most affordable and durable outrigger paddle.

 Keiki Kaho'olawe Adjustable: The Kid's Kaho'olawe is adjustable for growing paddlers and is super durable.
 Constructed out of Fiberlite and Fiberglass.
+Smaller surface area and shorter height range for the smaller paddler.
 Made to last!

 Biscuit Hybrid: This blade was designed for mid-water conditions.
 It is lighter, thinner and has slightly less surface area than the Foti which allows the steersman to paddle more while steering.
 It is ideal for regatta racing as well as mild to mid ocean conditions.